Bigpoint/slim-bootstrap/README.md

 ### Enable Authentication

-If you want to use the authentication against an oauth /me endpoint you have to define the url to the /me endpoint in the config field `apiUrl`.
+If you want to use the authentication against an oauth /me endpoint you have to define the url to the /me endpoint in the config field `authenticationUrl`.
 At the end of that value the passed access token is concatinated.

 ~~~
 https://myserver.com/me?access_token=